A two-level distributed algorithm for nonconvex constrained optimization: Global Convergence

 We also give some comments regarding the predetermined bound $[\underline{\lambda},\overline{\lambda}]$ on outer-level dual variable $\lambda$.
-In principle the bound should be chosen large enough at the beginning of the algorithm.
-Otherwise $\lambda^k$ will probably stay at $\underline{\lambda}$ or $\overline{\lambda}$ all the time; in this case, the outer-level ALM automatically converts to the penalty method, which usually requires $\beta^k$ to goes to infinity as in general exact penalization does not hold for quadratic penalty function.
-In contrast, a proper choice of dual variable can compensate asymptotic exactness even when the penalty function is not sharp at the origin.
+In principle, the bound should be chosen large enough at the beginning of the algorithm.
+Otherwise $\lambda^k$ will probably stay at $\underline{\lambda}$ or $\overline{\lambda}$ all the time; in this case, the outer-level ALM automatically converts to the penalty method, which usually requires $\beta^k$ to go to infinity, because, in general, exact penalization does not hold for a quadratic penalty function.
+In contrast, a proper choice of the dual variable can compensate asymptotic exactness even when the penalty function is not sharp at the origin.
 In terms of convergence analysis, one may notice that the choice of $\lambda$ is actually not that important: if we set $\lambda^k=0$ for all $k$, the analysis can still go through.
 This is because in the framework of ALM, the dual variable $\lambda$ is closely related to local optimal solutions.
-While we study global convergence, it is not clear which local solution the algorithm will converge to, so the role of $\lambda$ is not significant.
+While we study global convergence, it is not clear which local solution the algorithm will converge to, so the role of $\lambda$ is not significant. {It seems difficult to establish the uniform boundedness of dual variables without the projection step, especially when there are nonconvex constraints}

 In Section \ref{section: Local}, we will show our algorithm inherits some nice local convergence properties of ALM, {where $\lambda$ does play an important role}, and in Section \ref{section: Examples}, we will demonstrate that keeping $\lambda$ indeed enables the algorithm to converge faster than the penalty method.